Tsmith5151/recommendation-systems/README.md

 that the range of user ids is between 1 and 10000.

-Alternatively to using curl for making an API call, a Python utility function was created to facilitate returning similar users to the provided input user id.
+Alternatively to using curl for making an API call, a Python utility function can also be used to facilitate returning similar users to the provided input user id.
 The following command can be executed to return the same JSON object:

 ```
 python -m server.similarity --user_id 110